 In fulfilling this commitment to protect both people and property, management will provide and maintain a healthy and safe work environment in accordance with industry standards and in compliance with legislative requirements.
 Management will strive to eliminate any foreseeable hazards which may result in property damage, accidents/incidents, personal injury/illness, or negative environmental impact.
 All management functions will comply with company health and safety requirements as they relate to planning, operation and maintenance of facilities and equipment.

 All employees and contractors will be equally responsible for minimizing accidents at the work site and office.
 Safe work practices and procedures will be clearly defined in the Health and Safety Manual for all employees and contractors to follow.
 All employees and contractors are responsible for understanding and complying with all policies, procedures, rules and applicable legislation.
 Accidental loss can be controlled through good management in combination with active employee and contractor involvement.
 Health and safety is the direct responsibility of all management, employees and contractors.

 In 2006, Valhalla Helicopters developed a comprehensive and customized Safety Management System, encompassing all aspects of health, safety and environment exceeding the requirements of Transport Canada and meeting or exceeding the requirements of the oil & gas industry.
-In 2009, Valhalla Helicopters received a Certificate of Recognition (COR) from the Oil & Gas industry, as well as BC Work Safe Certification.
+Valhalla helicopters has been COR certified with both Energy Safety Canada and the BC forest safety council since 2009.
 We also undergo regular internal audits and external audits from our customer base.

 Valhalla Helicopters continues to be proactive in promoting safety and improving on best practices; establishing and training to standards in keeping with the Safe Work Practices & Procedures, Codes of Practice and Best Practices & Procedures for all of our primary operational activities.
 With a mature and effective SMS program in place, the safety culture is evident at every level in the organization.